ful1e5/Bibata_Cursor/README.md

 To make it more pronounceable and not sound like a baby's words, I added the suffix "Ta."
 And with that, my journey in the world of open source began.

+#### Bibata: End of an Era (v2.x.x Marks the Final Major Version)

+I wanted to give you a quick update on what's happening with my open-source projects.
+You may have noticed that I haven't been very active on this particular repository lately.
+That's because I've been keeping myself busy with a bunch of other exciting open-source ventures.

+One of those projects is [bibata.live](https://github.com/ful1e5/bibata.live).
+I'm super enthusiastic about turning this project into a user-friendly web application, **without archiving this repo**.
+The idea is to allow you to download customized versions of Bibata with just a few clicks, eliminating the need for complex commands and headaches.
+It's all about simplicity and convenience.

+Now, here's where you come in!
+I'm currently facing a bit of a time crunch, and I'd love your support.
+By sponsoring this project with just **$1 or more**, you can help me speed up its development and make it a reality as soon as possible.
+Your contribution goes a long way in fueling the project's progress.

+But that's not all!
+If you encounter any issues with any of my other projects, you can also reach out to me live on [twitch.tv/ful1e5](https://www.twitch.com/ful1e5).
+Your feedback and bug reports are incredibly valuable, and they help me improve my work.

+To make this journey even more exciting, you can join me on the [Github Sponsor](https://www.github.com/sponsors/ful1e5) program.
+Together, we can work towards achieving my sponsorship goal and keep these open-source projects thriving.

+Your support means a lot to me, and it brings us one step closer to making 'bibata.live' and other projects even better.
+Let's make open-source magic happen!
+Thank you for being a part of this adventure.

 ## Notes

 - All cursor's SVG files are found in [svg](./svg) directory or you can also find them on